greatyang/h-flat/README.md

 + Create a build directory.
 If you want you can use the cloned git repository as your build directory, but using a separate directory is recommended in order to cleanly separate sources and generated files.
 + From your build directory call `cmake /path/to/cloned-git`, if you're using the cloned git repository as your build directory this would be `cmake .`
 + Run `make`

-+ Note that the *iointercept* and *tools* sub-projects have independent cmake files, if you whish to build them repeat the above process.

 ### Mount
 To mount run the executable given the mountpoint as a parameter.
 Use -o to specify mount options.
 Note that *allow_other*, *use_ino*, and *attr_timeout=0* fuse mount options are **required** for POSIX compliant behavior